SaurabhK24/backendwithRedis/README.md

 # backendwithRedis
-Microservices built with FastAPI, React,  Redis Streams, and RedisJSON
+Microservices built with FastAPI,  Redis Streams, and RedisJSON